-A wetsuit should be fit when snug and not tight, no substantial excess added, there is a variety of motion on the shoulder.
+A wetsuit should be fit when snug and not tight, with no substantial excess added, and there is a variety of motion on the shoulder.

-The neckline provides contentment to prevent suffocating, and leg and arms holes should be snug to prevent water from getting through the body.
+The neckline provides contentment to prevent suffocation, and leg and arm holes should be snug to prevent water from getting through the body.

 In addition, for proper fitness, the suit should be flexible, provide warmth, and be hydrodynamic.